NYRR Sustainability

 Goals and Targets

-We are excited to share we’ve recently set our Sustainability Goals and Targets!
+We are excited to share that we’ve recently set our Sustainability Goals and Targets!

 We are thrilled to share our main goal: New York Road Runners commits to net zero emissions by 2040 and to be a leader in sports sustainability.